Is Lee Scott's latest smooth and buttery or a touch too indulgent? Blaise Radley takes a biteWritten by Blaise Radley on 21st April 2015

 The darkness was then dramatically lit up by the 40,000 wristbands worn by every individual in the audience, received at entry, creating a spectacular sight as the night had began to fall around ‘Charlie Brown’ and ‘Paradise’.
 The atmosphere really did ‘glow in the dark’, flooding into the brief B stage performance which included a spine-tingling acoustic version of older track ‘Warning Sign’.

-Movement into an unexpected C stage performance amongst the back of the standing area allowed Coldplay with closer engagement with more of their fans, and also an opportunity to play ‘Us Against The World’ with all four members contributing to the vocal, after Martin flatly denying any suggestion made by this song of rifts in the band.
+Movement into an unexpected C stage performance amongst the back of the standing area allowed Coldplay with closer engagement their fans, and also an opportunity to play ‘Us Against The World’ with all four members contributing to the vocal, after Martin flatly denying any suggestion made by this song of rifts in the band.

 The encore was delivered in spectacular fashion, beginning with ‘Clocks’, followed by show-stealing ‘Fix You’, which somehow managed to present the raw heartbreak from tragic loss while simultaneously managing to be tear-jerkingly beautiful.
 More recent anthem ‘Every Teardrop Is A Waterfall’ rounded off the night, with fireworks and sing-alongs galore.